 - Green tea is my primary caffeinated beverage.

 - I use acid foods sparingly as treats.
-I'm a foodie and I regularly enjoy my acid forming treats, but they’re not the main foundation of my diet.
-If I do go on an acid food binge, I use an alkalinizing green drink according to the package instructions, natural mineral water, plus a week of focused alkaline dietary choices to get back on track.
+I’m a foodie and I regularly enjoy my acid forming treats, but they’re not the main foundation of my diet.
+If I do go on an acid food binge, I use an alkalinizing green drink per the package instructions, natural mineral water, plus a week of focused alkaline dietary choices to get back on track.